Integrated Pest Management Overview: Part 3

 Selecting the correct larvicide formulation and active ingredient is crucial:

-- Catch basins and storm drains (Culex quinquefasciatus)- methoprene briquets or B. sphaericus granules are often preferred due to their persistence and tolerance to organic load.
-Larval control in underground sites can be particularly difficult due to limited access to the entire system and the potential for interference from flushing, trash, or sediment, so regular monitoring and adult surveillance is important.
+Catch basins and storm drains (Culex quinquefasciatus) – methoprene briquets or B. sphaericus granules are often preferred due to their persistence and tolerance to organic load.
+Larval control in underground sites can be particularly difficult due to limited access and potential interference from flushing, debris, or sediment, so regular monitoring and adult surveillance is important.

-- Floodwater and marsh habitats (Aedes spp., Psorophora spp., Culex spp., Anopheles spp.)- methoprene granules/pellets or Bti corncob granules are commonly used in aerial or ground applications.
-Both can provide successful control over large areas but product performance with regard to species, habitat and program goals must always be considered.
-Factors such as vegetation canopy, habitat accessibility, water quality and persistence, and the need for residual control should be considered when choosing the best formulation for these treatment areas.
+Floodwater and marsh habitats (Aedes spp., Psorophora spp., Culex spp., Anopheles spp.) – methoprene granules/pellets or Bti corncob granules are commonly used in aerial or ground applications.
+Product performance depends on species, habitat, and program goals.
+Factors such as vegetation canopy, accessibility, water quality, persistence, and habitat conditions should be considered when selecting a formulation.

-- Polluted or nutrient-rich ponds (Culex spp.) - B. sphaericus often outperforms Bti in habitats with high organic matter and can be alternated with methoprene for resistance management.
-In extremely polluted situations where none of these active ingredients are working, larvicide oils may be considered if appropriate for the specific site.
+Polluted or nutrient-rich ponds (Culex spp.) – B. sphaericus often outperforms Bti in habitats with high organic matter and can be alternated with methoprene for resistance management.
+In extremely polluted habitats where none of these ingredients are effective, larvicide oils may be considered when appropriate.

 Integration and Monitoring